SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-erinshien/PROJECT_PRESENTATION.md

 **MVP 2**

+- Create a list of different inputs that could test for all edge cases of my more complex kata problem ✅
+- Write a test for each of the items in my list of inputs ✅
+- Temporarily add a working implementation to the solution function in `main.js`
+- Check that the tests fail before implementation and pass when the function is coded correctly
+- Remove the solution code
+- Celebrate completing MVP 2!!

+**MVP 3**

-- Create a list of different inputs that could test for all edge cases of my more complex kata problem
+- Create a list of different inputs that could test for all edge cases of my even more complex kata problem
 - Write a test for each of the items in my list of inputs
 - Temporarily add a working implementation to the solution function in `main.js`
 - Check that the tests fail before implementation and pass when the function is coded correctly
 - Remove the solution code
-- Celebrate completing MVP 2!!
+- Celebrate completing MVP 3!!!

 ### Deploy